 Anti-Barking Dog Collars Versus Non Barking Dogs…( Part 1)

+All dogs bark.
+Is that true?
+Well no. Not all dogs bark, but most do.
+Owners of a Basenji, an Alaskan Malamute, and an Afghan Hound can take it easy and enjoy the silence around them.
+However there are dogs that are typically big barkers and these include the Jack Russell, Yorkshire Terrier, Maltese, Mudi, Vizsla, Shetland Dog, Newfoundland, German Shepherd, Dachshund, Beagle, West-Highland Terrier, Toy Poodle, Doberman and the Schnauzer.
+So what to do when you have to listen to incessant barking?
+Not only your sleep, but your neighbors’ nerves will also be affected.
+Although one understands that barking is natural for dogs, there comes a time when enough is enough.
+What to do then?
+Training might help…but an anti-barking dog collar might do the trick as well.
 What is an anti-barking dog collar you ask?
 Well this is special type of collar that triggers a reaction out of a dog…and after repetitively negatively stimulating the dog with every bark, the dog slowly but surely learns not to bark.
 There are different types of anti bark collars available.
 There are dog collars that deliver a light shock to your dog as a reaction to barking.
 There is also a type of dog collar that sprays mists of citronella.
 This smell is not welcomed by dogs and they sooner stop barking than continue smelling the fumes of citronella around them.
 This is a more humane solution because it does not inflict pain to the dog.